adielcristo/symfony-doc-pt-br/components/validator/resources.rst

 To enable the attribute loader, call the :method:`Symfony\\Component\\Validator\\ValidatorBuilder::enableAttributeMapping` method.

-To disable the annotation loader after it was enabled, call :method:`Symfony\\Component\\Validator\\ValidatorBuilder::disableAttributeMapping`.
+To disable the attribute loader after it was enabled, call :method:`Symfony\\Component\\Validator\\ValidatorBuilder::disableAttributeMapping`.

 Using Multiple Loaders